Trump doesn’t have presidential immunity from lawsuits over January 6, appeals court rules | News Channel 3-12

 The district court did find that Trump was protected by presidential immunity from the claim that he failed to stop to the riot, saying that he would be acting in his official presidential powers in that instance.

-The opinion drew a line between campaign speech a president might make during a reelection and official actions of the presidency.
+The appeals court opinion on Friday distinguished between campaign speech a president seeking reelection might make and official actions of the presidency.

 Trump had argued in court he was immune for anything he said while president, but the court found that is not the case – specifying that the January 6 Trump rally that preceded the riot at the Capitol is potentially part of his campaign.